mozilla/sumo-playstore-campaign/_articles/faq.md

 ### Can I do the activity solo?

 Of course you can!
-Just click on the Attend page and follow the instructions.
+Just go to the <a href="{{ '/participate/' | prepend: site.baseurl }}">Attend page</a> and follow the instructions.

 ### How does the tool work?

 This tool makes it possible for volunteers to respond to reviews on the Google Play Store.

 Using this tool, once your response is reviewed it will show up on the Google Play Store under the author “Mozilla” like in the image below, the user who wrote the review will be notified that they have been responded to.